 The old house in Hanging Dog, N.C., had an unsettling resemblance to the one overlooking the Bates Motel (though I may be exaggerating with this photo!).
 We’d moved there when a legal dispute forced us off the land we’d contracted to live on near the Beaverdam community in the N.C. mountains.

-Instead, we had to move to the house Abit would later grow up in in A Life for a Life.
+Instead, we had to move to the house Abit would later grow up in and that would figure in every book in the Appalachian Mountain Mysteries series.
 And just like Abit, we lived next to a general store.

 And the outhouse.
 My first and hopefully last experience wending my way in the middle of the night to a spooky, spidery shack.

 But good things happened too.
 My first morning there, I was awakened by a swing set, though for the life of me, I couldn’t recall seeing one in our new front yard.
 Turned out that’s the sound guinea fowl make.
 I peeked through the window at a flock of oddly shaped birds that put to rest any question about birds being descendants of dinosaurs.
 I saw more than a dozen miniature Ornithopods with polka-dot plumage working our yard for their breakfast.

 And just like Abit, lots of men of all ages sat outside the store next door.
 They liked giving advice, especial to me, an obvious city slicker.
 I recall the time we’d bought a bow saw and cut up “dead and down” trees—the U.S. Forestry designation that permitted removal of that kind of wood from the surrounding woodlands.
 We quickly learned the accuracy of the adage “chop your own wood and it will warm you twice.”
 We drove home with our Jeep filled with freshly sawed wood (an aroma I still find intoxicating), feeling quite proud of our efforts.